 Simple changes to how you coach your team can make a sizable impact on your omnichannel strategy.
 Over time, you’ll create a proven customer care playbook that spans every service channel.

-The days of a single point of contact are gone.
+The days of a single point of contact are over.

 An omnichannel contact center makes it easy for customer support agents to provide exceptional customer satisfaction regardless of how customers contact them.
 While it may sound complicated, the results speak for themselves.

 You don’t have to take on every digital channel at once.
-A phased approach lets you gracefully add more inbound contact methods, so you provide a seamless experience.
+A phased approach lets you gracefully add more inbound contact methods to provide a seamless experience.

-Going with a survey stating 84% of customers regularly go out of their way to spend more money with companies that provide great experiences — You can’t afford not to use an omnichannel platform.
+Considering that 86% of customers spend more money with companies that provide great experiences — you can’t afford to not use an omnichannel platform.